wdwind/accurate_weibo_crawler/README.md

  6. Install dependencies: `pip install -r requirements.txt`

 ## Configuration
+Copy file `config.json.example` and rename it as `config.json`.
 All configuration options are in `config.json`.

  - `mode`: The mode of the crawler.
   1. `normal`: Crawl weibo once; capture screenshots once.